mackenzie-norman/PCB-Climber/little-notebook.md

 ## Notes again.
 - We calc score on every one on the sort.
 That is definetly inefficent to some degree.
+- added rough CLI using clap
+## Fixes
+- added fitness field to class.
+Now only calc when mutate (should add a check to only calc when successful)
+- added rough ev selector, think I want to add my weighting function to the elitist plan too